ktechhydle/Slik/README.md

 3. Hidden Until You Need It
 > Slik's user interface is task specific, with dialogs being activated by key strokes _(try `Ctrl+Q` to see the file browser!)_

-- **Creative UI** Slik's user interface is task specific, with all dialogs being activated by key strokes.
-This means code focus without the distraction of multiple widgets and windows.
-- **Auto Runner** Slik will automatically detect a main entrypoint and run code from there.
-- **No IDE directory** Slik doesn't need ".vscode" like directories for IDE specific features.

 ## Free And Open Source
 Slik is 100% free with no drawbacks or limitations.
 There is no "premium" version; you get the latest and greatest, all licensed under the GPL.
 Slik currently only supports Windows, but can be run on macOS and Linux by cloning this